roberttidey/RaspiCam/README.md

 COMMANDS_PERIODS determines the commands sent during the transition to the 4 daily periods Night, Dawn, Day, Dusk

-COMMANS_ON determines the capture command sent for a motion trigger during each of the daily periods
+COMMANDS_ON determines the capture command sent for a motion trigger during each of the daily periods

-COMMANDS_OFF determines what capture off command is sent determined by the last COMMAND_ON used.
+COMMANDS_OFF determines what capture off command is sent determined by the last COMMANDS_ON used.

 Note that if there is a transition between say day and dusk whilst capture is active then the COMMAND_OFF still corresponds to the start command used to begin the capture.